Getty Images/iStockphoto

 Google is not alone in providing edge platforms for running AI and other applications.
 Cloud providers Amazon, IBM, Microsoft and Oracle have their versions of specialized platforms for distributed computing applications.

 In June, Gulf Edge, a subsidiary of Gulf Energy Development, said it would be a managed GDC service provider for Thailand's utility, energy and healthcare industries.
-The company planned to focus on providing configurations that did not connect to Google Cloud or the public internet.
+The company said it plans to focus on providing configurations that do not connect to Google Cloud or the public internet.